Disabled facilities grants

-A level access shower adaptation may cost £6,500 - if your assessed contribution is £3,000, the Disabled Facilities Grant will then pay the remaining £3,500 of the total cost.
+A level access shower adaptation may cost £6,500.
+If your assessed contribution is £3,000, the disabled facilities grant will then pay the remaining £3,500 of the total cost.

-A level access shower adaptation may cost £6,500 - if your assessed contribution is nil then the Disabled Facilities Grant will fund the full cost
+A level access shower adaptation may cost £6,500.
+If your assessed contribution is nil then the disabled facilities grant will fund the full cost

 There is no means test.
 So, a level access shower costing £6,500 would be fully funded by the grant.

-We provide a small automatic top up on the basis of a sliding scale.
+If the cost of the work exceeds the amount of grant available we provide a small automatic top up on the basis of a sliding scale.

 The following documents are in Portable Document Format (PDF).
 You can download software to view PDF documents for free from the Adobe website (opens in a new window)